European Science TV & New Media Festival 2012

 A full schedule/agenda of the festival, including details and times of the two panel sessions can be found on the Festival Agenda page.

-A full list of shortlisted entries can be on The Shortlist pages.
+A full list of shortlisted entries can be found "here".

 Entry Criteria and Background

-There were four TV and New Media categories, with a prize in each, plus four further categories and prizes as described below reflecting “Science in society” issues.
+There were four TV and New Media categories, with a prize in each, plus three further categories and prizes as described below reflecting “Science in society” issues.

 Science and Technology in:

 - TV Drama or Docu-drama